madmann91/slang/README.md

 The system should be simple and lightweight, and well documented.
 A thorough test suite should also be included.

 ## Status
-Currently only the parser is implemented.
+Currently only the lexer, parser and a basic test suite are implemented.
 Most of the GLSL 4.0 specification is supported.
-The test suite is on its way.

 ## License
 The code is distributed under the LGPL license.